 - Respond in writing within five working days of acknowledging receipt of your complaint.

 - Investigate your complaint and send you a written response within twenty working days of receiving your complaint.

 We are a charity with limited resources and we must use these in the best way possible.
-This means that there may be rare occasions when we choose not to respond to a complaint at all.
-If this is the case we will always inform you.
-This may occur when:
+We reserve the right not to respond in the following circumstances:

 - The complaint does not relate directly to something that the British Liver Trust has done or it relates to something that we are not in a position to comment on.